dayana0425/HERNewsletter/Readme.md

 # Live Demo: [venerable-puppy-122125.netlify.app/](https://venerable-puppy-122125.netlify.app/)

 # Originally forked from: https://github.com/yedidromero/HERnewsletter
-- The original fork concentrated on elevating the UI/UX aspects of the app which (in my opinion) is amazing! 👏🏽 This repository specializes in integrating iExec's DataProtector and Web3Mail tools, and also incorporates Supabase DB for added functionality & improved UX. 👍
+- The original fork worked on designing & implementing the UI/UX aspects of our DApp. 👏🏽 In contrast, this repository worked on integrating iExec's DataProtector and Web3Mail tools, and also incorporating Supabase DB for added functionality & improved UX. 👍

 # Project Name: HER NEWS